 HEAL-Link Consortium of 43 Greek institutions joins OLH LPS Model

-Posted by Paula Clemente Vega on 16 December 2019
+Posted by Dr Paula Clemente Vega on 16 December 2019

 We are delighted to announce that the HEAL-Link Consortium of 43 Greek institutions has come together through the OLH Open Consortial Offer to join the Open Library of Humanities partnership model.
 HEAL-Link (Hellenic Academic Libraries Link) is the Consortium for Academic and Research Institutions in Greece.
 It is also the largest consortium that has joined the OLH platform so far, comprising a total of 43 members, including all Greek academic institutions and 15 research centres.
 The Consortium was founded in 1998 with the aim of ensuring access to research publications for the research and academic community in Greece, and since then it has been actively involved in numerous projects, initiatives and developments within the academic publication landscape.
 HEAL-Link has achieved direct contacts, negotiations and final agreements with prestigious academic journals, electronic resources and publishers, facilitating and providing online access to electronic content in subject areas related to the research and educational needs of the Consortium’s members.